darklang/docs/docs/how-to/cors.md

 - `Access-Control-Allow-Headers` & `Access-Control-Allow-Methods` — specific
   methods & headers used within the application.

-## Out of the Box CORS Settings in Dark
+## Out of the Box CORS Settings in Darklang

-Dark automatically uses permissive canvas-wide CORS settings with localhost to make it easy to get started when developing your backend with Dark.
+Darklang automatically uses permissive canvas-wide CORS settings with localhost to make it easy to get started when developing your backend with Darklang.

-- Today, Dark sets accepts requests from localhost:3000, localhost:5000, and localhost:8000, as long as you do **not** have special headers or authentication.
+- Today, Darklang sets accepts requests from localhost:3000, localhost:5000, and localhost:8000, as long as you do **not** have special headers or authentication.
 More on the default supported headers is in [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).